Hazel Lavery: Correspondence

 Lady Lavery knew many famous figures of her era and corresponded with such notable figures as Maurice Baring, Hilaire Belloc, Owen Buckmaster, Tim Healy, Shane Leslie, Reginald McKenna, Jessie Louisa Rickard, George Bernard Shaw, Lytton Strachey, Gerald Hugh Tyrwhitt-Wilson and W. B. Yeats.

 This correspondence became public long after her death and reveals much about her personality and how she was regarded by her contemporaries.
-Amongst the events that are recounted are a visit to Ireland by the British Royal family, and her letters from Winston Churchill he confided in her his reservations about the creation of Northern Ireland.
+Amongst the events that are recounted are a visit to Ireland by the British Royal family, and her letters from Winston Churchill in which he confided in her his reservations about the creation of Northern Ireland.

 Rumoured affair

 Other correspondents speculated about Lady Lavery's relationship with Michael Collins and Kevin O'Higgins.
-According to the memoirs of Derek Patmore, a writer, artist, and interior designer who was a close friend of Lady Lavery's, Collins was "the great love in her life" and that Sir Shane "told me that when Michael Collins was killed in an ambush they found a miniature of Hazel hanging around his neck with a poem Shane Leslie had written to her on the back of it."
+According to the memoirs of Derek Patmore, a writer, artist, and interior designer who was a close friend of Lady Lavery's, Collins was "the great love in her life" and that Sir Shane "told me that when Michael Collins was killed in an ambush they found a miniature of Hazel hanging around his neck with a poem Shane Leslie had written to her on the back of it".

 Speculation about the relationship between Collins and Lady Lavery led a newspaper of the day to refer to her as his "sweetheart", an issue Collins wrote to his fiancé Kitty Kiernan about.

 Historian Meda Ryan has cast doubts on these rumours.
 Ryan states that "in all the research I have done, I have found no evidence whatsoever that he had an affair with Lady Lavery".
 Emmet Dalton, a close associate of Collins who was with him during the period when the supposed affair happened, says he saw no evidence of an affair.
 Todd Andrews states that such an affair would have been against the code of conduct of the IRA and that it would not have been tolerated.
 Ryan also states that correspondence between Collins and Kitty Kiernan in this period shows that their relationship was solid.